-Basketball stats are the most important part of a resume.
+Stats are the most essential part of a basketball resume.
 But there are different ways of looking at them since Basketball plays a different role in different parts of the world.

 In Europe, Basketball is all about winning; in Asia, it is primarily family entertainment.
 This difference comes back in the way European and Asian teams evaluate and select their players.
-Asian teams often want “big names” (NBA background) who also have to be flamboyant personalities.
+Asian teams often want “big-name” players (with NBA backgrounds) who are also flamboyant personalities.
 European teams want competitive team players.
 Europeans dislike selfish players who are only looking to score and only care about their stats.

 So what to do?
 It’s all about shot selection.
 Import players need to understand the difference between good and bad shots.
 This understanding comes with Basketball IQ and experience.

 More and more teams are also using software to compare player statistics.
-Then, the stats are divided per minute or possession, and this levels the playing field, which is fair to the players and puts less pressure on them to have to score in order to keep their careers alive.
+Then, the stats are divided by minute or possession, which levels the playing field, is fair to the players, and puts less pressure on them to score to keep their careers alive.
+They are called advanced basketball stats.

 No verifiable statistics means no chance.